a-pradono/food_recipe/README.md

 - [IV.
 Conclusions](#iv-conclusions)

 ## I. Introduction
 Cooking is both an art and science, a wonderful experience that allows us to explore and create delicious meals.
-Food is important since it provides the energy and nutrients for out bodies and minds to function well.
+Food is important since it provides the energy and nutrients for our bodies and minds to function well.
 However, deciding what to cook can sometimes be frustrating, especially when we only have a few ingredients in our home and limited time.
 This is a common situation whether you are students, busy professionals, or simply want to eat well but need quick and convenient meal ideas.
 In this project, I want to create a food recipe recommender system that helps users discover high-protein and quick meals based on the ingredients they already have at home.
 ## II.
 Data and Methodology
 The dataset was retrieved from over 500,000 recipes from food.com, posted by Alvin and can be found here on [www.kaggle.com](https://www.kaggle.com/datasets/irkaal/foodcom-recipes-and-reviews).
 <p align="center">